Capeling/icon-randomizer/README.md

-# iconrandomizer
+# Icon Randomizer

-This is where she makes a mod.
+Adds a button in the Color Selection menu to randomize your icons!